localstack-samples/sample-gradle-pulumi-testcontainers/README.md

 With our infrastructure in place, the next step is to build and run our Spring Boot application.
 Gradle makes this straightforward, handling dependency management, building, and running the application.
-We have already defined the Gradle task for building the application.
+We have already defined the Gradle task for building and running the application.
+So depending on your environment you'll use `runSpringBootApp` or `runSpringBootAppWithLocalStack`.

 ## Testing with LocalStack